rikluost/sionna-PlutoSDR/README.md

 ## Introduction

 This project focuses on integrating the PlutoSDR radio into the Sionna framework.
-The main goal is to enable testing and demonstrations of simulated systems created with Sionna through a true over-the-air connection, thereby eliminating the need for a simulated radio channel.
+The main goal is to enable testing and demonstrations of simulated systems created with Sionna through a true over-the-air connection, thereby if not eliminating the need for a simulated radio channel, providing a validation point for a research.
 The implementation leverages PlutoSDR, an affordable Software-Defined Radio (SDR) developed by Analog Devices.

-The jupyter notebook `Sionna_Pluto_SDR.ipynb` provides an end to end example on how to use the functionality, both, with eager mode, and then as integrated Keras layer integrated in a simulated system.
+The jupyter notebook `Sionna_Pluto_SDR.ipynb` provides an end to end example on how to use the functionality.

 ## Functionality

 The system is designed to receive modulated In-Phase and Quadrature (IQ) signals produced by the Sionna modulator.
 These signals are then sent through the radio interface using the Transmission (TX) port of the Software-Defined Radio (SDR).
 In Figure 1, the absolute values of the complex IQ samples are illustrated, while Figure 2 displays the power spectral density (PSD) of the transmitted signal.

-n addition to configuring the modulator's IQ output, users have the option to set parameters such as SDR TX gain, RX gain, and the number of extra unmodulated symbols.
+n addition to configuring the modulator's IQ output, users have the option to set parameters such as SDR RX gain, and the number of extra unmodulated symbols.
 The unmodulated symbols are utilized for Signal-to-Interference-plus-Noise Ratio (SINR) estimations.
+The system employs a straightforward power control algorithm that maintains the SINR within predefined limits, eliminating the need to manually configure the TX power.

 ![alt text](https://github.com/rikluost/sionna-PlutoSDR/blob/main/pics/_plot3.png)